 The organization is a volunteer-driven national grassroots organization whose mission is “to secure legally recognized civil marriage equality for all, without regard to sexual orientation or gender identity, at the state and federal level through grassroots organizing, education, action and partnerships.”

-Perkins, a former Louisiana legislator, authors the nation’s first “covenant marriage” law, which passes in 1997.
-(When a couple opts for a covenant marriage, they agree to waive their right to the no-fault divorce.
-In the event that the marriage does fail, only adultery, abuse, abandonment or a lengthy separation will allow a divorce to take place.)
-Upon becoming FRC president six years later, Perkins embarks on this mission: “At a time of global political uncertainty where foundational institutions are endangered as never before, where marriage is undermined and human life itself is being redefined, leaders must stand strong in the pulpits as well as the halls of power.”
+Perkins, a former Louisiana legislator, authors the nation’s first “covenant marriage” law, which passes in 1997 (When a couple opts for a covenant marriage, they agree to waive their right to the no-fault divorce.
+In the event that the marriage does fail, only adultery, abuse, abandonment or a lengthy separation will allow a divorce to take place).
+Upon becoming FRC president six years later, Perkins embarks on the following mission: “At a time of global political uncertainty where foundational institutions are endangered as never before, where marriage is undermined and human life itself is being redefined, leaders must stand strong in the pulpits as well as the halls of power.”

-Eight states propose bans on same-sex marriage, and seven of the states (Colorado, Idaho, South Carolina, South Dakota, Tennessee, Virginia and Wisconsin) pass them.
+Eight states propose bans on same-sex marriage, and seven of those states (Colorado, Idaho, South Carolina, South Dakota, Tennessee, Virginia, and Wisconsin) pass them.